smm-h/tweety/docs/contracts.md

 ## Username Persistence

 The username of a user cannot be changed after signing up.
 Therefore, it is safe to use the username as identifiers in databases.

+## Password Strength

+A secure password must contain at least one lowercase letter, one uppercase letter, one digit, and a character not from any of these.
+It must also be at least eight characters.